Holomorphic curves in exploded manifolds: Compactness: Estimates

+The construction of our annuli is now complete.
+We must now check that all the conditions we require are satisfied.
+First, the number of annuli is bounded independent of $f$.
+In particular, there are at most $E/\epsilon_{0}$ components of $\ex C$ minus our annuli which are disks, and at most $5E/\epsilon$ components which are annuli.
+The number of other components is therefore bounded for topological reasons, as the genus and number of punctures of $\ex C$ is bounded.

-We shall now check that all the conditions we require are satisfied by this new set of annuli.
-First, the number is bounded independent of $f$.
-The size of each annulus is greater than $2R$.
-Our resulting set of annuli also obey the non-intersection condition \ref{non intersection} because the original set did.
-We showed above that the energy of each new annulus is less than $\epsilon$.
-Because the complement of our original set of annuli obeyed condition \ref{conformal bound} with a bound of $2R(3+\frac{5E}\epsilon)$, by increasing our conformal bound appropriately and using Lemma \ref{annulus lemma}, we can achieve condition \ref{conformal bound}.
-The lower bound on the $\omega$-energy of unstable components is also satisfied by construction.
+The size of each annulus is greater than $2R$, so condition \ref{first inductive condition} holds.
+The set of annuli constructed in stages 1 to 4 obeyed the non-intersection condition.
+Therefore, the merged annuli constructed in stage 5 also obey the non-intersection condition \ref{non intersection}.
+In each stage above, we always constructed our annuli with $\omega$-energy less that $\epsilon$, so condition \ref{annulus energy bound} holds.
+Our set of annuli constructed by the end of Stage 4 obeyed condition \ref{conformal bound} with a bound of $2R(3+\frac{5E}\epsilon)$.
+After stage 5, each component of the complement of $\ex A_{R,i}$ is given by adding an annulus of conformal modulus $R$ to each boundary of some component of the complement of $\ex A_{\frac R2,i}$ at stage $4$.
+Lemma \ref{annulus lemma} parts \ref{conformal modulus 2} and \ref{conformal modulus 4} then imply that by increasing our conformal bound by $2R +16\pi^{2}/R$, we can achieve condition \ref{conformal bound} after Stage 5.
+A lower bound of $\epsilon_{0}$ on the $\omega$-energy of unstable components is also satisfied by construction, so condition \ref{decomposition stability} holds.

-All that remains is condition \ref{proposition derivative bound}.
-Note first that the complement of our annuli $\ex A_{R,i}$ admits metrics as described in \ref{proposition derivative bound}.
-The fact that there exists some $c$ so that the metrics we choose on different components differ by a factor of less than $c$ on $\ex A_{\frac {6R}{10},i}-\ex A_{\frac{9R}{10},i}$ follows from conditions \ref{conformal bound} and \ref{non intersection}, and the bound on topology as follows: The complement of $\ex A_{R,i}$ is a Riemann surface with bounded genus, a bounded number of boundary components and bounded conformal geometry from condition \ref{conformal bound}.
-An easy compactness argument tells us that there exists a constant $c'$ so that any injective holomorphic map of the unit disk into either $\ex A_{i}$ or the complement of $\ex A_{R,i}$ has derivative at $0$ bounded by $c'$.
-We can use this (remembering that $R>4\pi>10$ so we can get a disk of unit size centered on any point inside $\ex A_{\frac {6R}{10}}-\ex A_{\frac {9R}{10}}$) to get the ratio of the metric on the complement of $\ex A_{R,i}$ divided by the metric on $\ex A_{i}$ is bounded by $c'$ here.

-Then, we can use Lemma \ref{annulus lemma} and our conformal bound from condition \ref{conformal bound} to get some lower bound $r_{0}>0$ so that the boundary of $\ex A_{\frac {9R}{10}}$ and $\ex A_{\frac {6R}{10}}$ is further than $r_{0}$ from the boundary of the complement of $\ex A_{R,i}$.
-A second easy compactness argument then tells us that if we fix any distance $r_{0}>0$, there exists some constant $c_{r_{0}}$ (only depending on the bounds in the above paragraph) so that for every point further than $r_{0}$ from the boundary there exists an injective holomorphic map of the unit disk sending $0$ to that point, with derivative at $0$ greater than $c_{r_{0}}$.
-We then get that the above ratio of metrics above is bounded below by $\frac {c_{r_{0}}}{c'}$.